Qiskit/samplomatic/CONTRIBUTING.md

 ### Sphinx documentation

-`samplomatic` documentation can be rendered via `sphinx`.
+`samplomatic` documentation is rendered with `sphinx`.
 In order to produce the rendered
 documentation:

 1. Install samplomatic with the [development requirements](#installation)